victronenergy/venus-docker/README.md

 # Dockerized dbus playback + mqtt service

+The purpose of this docker is to facilitate UI development, by being able to simulate real Victron system(s).

+It contains recordings of several system types, see below.
+Once installed you can select one of them.
+That data is then played back on D-Bus and also available on mqtt.

-Use this docker to run an mqtt broker that serves recorded dbus data.
-Main use case would be to run this instead of having a real Venus GX device or VenusOs running in a raspberry pi, making local development work much easier but also more realistic.
-The container can run different configurations (different sets of devices connected to it) of the VenusGX by running different sets of recordings with a simple commandline api.
+The container can simulate different configurations (different sets of devices connected to it) of the VenusGX by running different sets of recordings with a simple commandline api.

 ## Usage